In business, we can and should adhere to the "golden rule" - treat others how you want to be treated.

 The golden rule states "treat others how you wish to be treated".
 In a business (or personal) transaction, if you wish to be trusted, you must trust.
 Likewise, if you wish to be respected, you must be willing to give respect.
-Very simply, it’s a two way street.
+Very simply, it’s a two-way street.
 Let’s relate this to small business, specifically website design.
 It shows a typical conversation between a website designer and a client.
 The post assumes the client is always right.
 However, one can argue that the designer is the expert.
 Both are due trust and respect.

 For the service seeker - You must understand that it can be very frustrating for the service provider to be expected to trust without being trusted.
-That is it is not fair to ask a business to break or even bend their terms of service as they are in place for their protection - it is not personal.
+It is not fair to ask a business to break or even bend their terms of service that are in place for their protection - it is not personal.
 It’s simply good business.
 Even though it is the service provider’s job to make you customer happy, it is also their job - as the expert - to look after your best interest.
 If you are making them unhappy, they cannot do their job (to make you happy) to the best of their ability.
 It is frustrating for them to be asked to NOT do their job as the expert (either directly through constant questioning or indirectly by not providing the information they need to do their job).

 There is a balance.
-The provider / client relationship in business services is a two way street.
+The provider / client relationship in business services is a two-way street.
 Mutual trust, respect and understanding where the other is coming from is required to make it work.

 In the end, just as there are tools available for the service provider to right a wrong (terms of service, legal contract enforcement procedures, etc.), there are plenty of ways for a service seeker to right a wrong in a professional and non-retaliatory way.
 However, if mutual trust, respect, and understanding is in place, there will be no need to right a wrong.